manishneupane0909-eng/Securepath-backend/README.md

+# ⚠️ This repository has been consolidated

+**This backend-only repo is deprecated.
+The project has been moved to a monorepo structure.**

+👉 **Go to the main repository:** [securepath](https://github.com/manishneupane0909-eng/securepath)

+The main repo contains both the backend and frontend in a single repository for easier development and deployment.

+---

-# SecurePath - Fraud Detection System
+# SecurePath - Fraud Detection System (Backend)

 A comprehensive fraud detection system built with Django (backend) and React (frontend), featuring real-time transaction monitoring, ML-based risk scoring, and automated fraud detection.